WARRIOR SERIES (Four Paintings)

 We Were Born to Bloom

-While painting this piece, I hadn’t yet chosen a title.
-But after the final brushstroke, something unexpected revealed itself—like a flower blooming in a woman’s hair.
-That moment of realisation gave the piece its name: "We Were Born to Bloom."
+While painting this piece, I had not yet chosen a title.
+Yet after the final brushstroke, something unexpected revealed itself—like a flower blooming in a woman’s hair.
+That moment of realisation gave the work its name: We Were Born to Bloom.

-No matter our circumstances, we are called to let our light shine—to bloom, not because the world makes it easy, but because it is our nature.
+Whatever our circumstances, we are called to let our light shine—to bloom, not because the world makes it easy, but because it is our nature.

 A flower does not bloom because others do.
 It blooms because its time has come.
 It does not wonder whether it will be plucked or left to fade.
 It simply blooms.